 Yes, stonewalling can indicate deeper issues in a relationship, such as unresolved conflicts, emotional disconnect, or a breakdown in trust and intimacy.
 It’s essential to address stonewalling and explore its underlying causes to maintain a healthy relationship.

 ”When someone walks away after you stand up for yourself and then stonewalls you for days, weeks, months, or years… that is not normal.
 IT’S”ABUSIVE”—Psychopath Resistance

 Move on, focus on the valuable lessons you’ve learned, and build a brighter future.

 So it is now clear that stonewalling can happen occasionally in healthy relationships as a defense mechanism or method of dealing with conflict.

-However, when stonewalling in toxic relationships is used chronically as an insidious tactic of abuse by a toxic partner the mental and physical implications for you are numerous and need to be considered.
+However, when stonewalling in toxic relationships is used chronically as an insidious tactic of abuse by a stonewalling partner, the mental and physical implications for you are numerous and need to be considered.

-Remember, knowledge gives you acceptance and knowledge and acceptance give you power!
+Knowledge gives you acceptance, and knowledge and acceptance give you power!